WalterScu/Seminar2020/docs/index.md

-This is the homepage for the regular algebraic geometry seminar holds in Shanghai Center of Mathematical Sciences.
-The topic is "Hodge conjectures".
+This is the homepage for the regular algebraic geometry seminar held in Shanghai Center of Mathematical Sciences.

+In this spring semester, 2020, the seminar topic is "Hodge conjectures".

 ## Schedule